CONTRIBUTORS

 Ann Vickery

-Ann Vickery is Professor of Creative Writing and Literature at Deakin University.
+Ann Vickery is Professor of Writing and Literature at Deakin University.
 She is the author of three poetry collections: Bees Do Bother: An Antagonist’s Care Pack (Vagabond Press, 2021); Devious Intimacy (Hunter Publishers, 2015); and The Complete Pocketbook of Swoon (Vagabond Press, 2014).
-She is also the author of Stressing the Modern: Cultural Politics in Australian Women’s Poetry (Salt, 2007) and Leaving Lines of Gender: A Feminist Genealogy of Language Writing (Wesleyan University Press, 2000).
-She co-edited Poetry and the Trace (Puncher and Wattmann, 2013) and co-authored The Intimate Archive: Journeys through Private Papers (National Library of Australia, 2009).
-She has been editor-in-chief of HOW2, an online journal of innovative women’s poetry and scholarship, and poetry editor of Puncher and Wattmann.
+She is also the author of Stressing the Modern: Cultural Politics in Australian Women’s Poetry (Salt, 2007) and Leaving Lines of Gender: A Feminist Genealogy of Language Writing (Wesleyan University Press, 2000), and co-author of The Intimate Archive: Journeys through Private Papers (National Library of Australia, 2009).
+She recently edited The Cambridge Companion to Australian Poetry (Cambridge University Press, 2024) and has also co-edited Poetry and the Trace (Puncher and Wattmann, 2013).
 She is currently series editor of Palgrave’s Modern and Contemporary Poetry and Poetics.

 Seasonal Feminists